erikallin/cucitrace/README.md

-# cucitrace
+# Cucitrace
-Experiment Cucumber and itrace plugin combined.
+Experiment with Cucumber and iTrace plugin combined with code obfuscation

 # Important links